School Science Lessons

 flavour biscuits, Hungary, Asteraceae.

-Tansy, Mudbrick Herb Cottage, See text below Description.
+Tansy , Mudbrick Herb Cottage, See text below Description.

 Dried herb sold as aerials.

-Taraxacum officinale, dandelion, pepper bush, piss beds, wet-the-bed, piddley bed, (French dent de lion, lion's tooth, leaves have basal rosette, toothed),
+Taraxacum officinale, dandelion, pepper bush, piss beds, wet-the-bed, piddley bed, (French dent de lion, lion's tooth, leaves have basal rosette,

-roasted root, root roasted as coffee substitute | Lactucopicrin | Lactucin | herbal medicine, detoxifies, blood and liver tonic, diuretic, treat rashes, burdock and
+tea from roasted root, root roasted as coffee substitute | Lactucopicrin | Lactucin | herbal medicine, detoxifies, blood and liver tonic, diuretic, treat rashes, burdock

-pressure, stigmas curve back to allow self fertilization, rich in vitamins A, B, C, and minerals, Asteraceae.
+absorbing pressure, stigmas curve back to allow self fertilization, rich in vitamins A, B, C, and minerals, Asteraceae.

-A "dandelion clock" is a children's game where the number of puffs needed to blow away all the achenes from the white ball of the seed head, blowball,
+A "dandelion clock" is a children's game where the number of puffs needed to blow away all the achenes from the white ball of the seed head, blowball

 is supposed to " tell the time".

-Dandelion, Mudbrick Herb Cottage, See text below images.
+Dandelion , Mudbrick Herb Cottage, See text below images.

 Dried herb sold as root and as leaf.